Orthogonal Fourier Analysis on Domains

 then

-for some positive $\alpha_j$ and a finite set $F \subseteq \RR$. \end{theorem} It is worth noting that to prove Meyer's theorem (versions of which hold in any dimension) we use the idempotent theorem on $\ft{\RR_d}$, the group of continuous characters (dual group) of $\RR_d$, the real line $\RR$ equipped with the discrete topology.
+for some positive $\alpha_j$ and a finite set $F \subseteq \RR$.
+(We do not view $A$ as a multiset here.) \end{theorem} It is worth noting that to prove Meyer's theorem (versions of which hold in any dimension) we use the idempotent theorem on $\ft{\RR_d}$, the group of continuous characters (dual group) of $\RR_d$, the real line $\RR$ equipped with the discrete topology.
 This is the so-called Bohr group or Bohr compactification of the real line, which we can view as an augmentation of $\RR$ which is such that the continuous functions on it are uniform limits of the usual trigonometric polynomials.
 This group is central in the theory of \textit{almost periodic functions} \cite{besicovitch1954almost,katznelson2004introduction}.

 Assume now that $f$ is integrable and has compact support.
 (See also \cite{kolountzakis2016non,kolountzakis2021tiling,lev2022example} for subtleties that may arise if the tile $f$ is not of compact support and also \cite{kolountzakis2019structure} for an analysis of the structure of \textit{multilpicative} tilings of the real line.)
 Compact support of $f$ implies that its Fourier Transform $\ft{f}$ is analytic and therefore the set of Fourier zeros of $f$